 Further Acts and Assurances.
 The parties hereto agree to execute and deliver such additional documents and to take such other and further action as may be required to carry out fully the transactions contemplated herein and to correct clerical errors.

 Entire Contract.
 THIS CONTRACT, INCLUDING ALL EXHIBITS AND ADDENDA, REPRESENTS THE COMPLETE CONTRACT BETWEEN SELLER AND BUYER.
 THIS CONTRACT SUPERSEDES ALL PRIOR AND CONTEMPORANEOUS AGREEMENTS, CORRESPONDENCE, MEMORANDA, REPRESENTATIONS AND UNDERSTANDINGS OF THE PARTIES RELATING TO THE PROPERTY, WHETHER ORAL OR WRITTEN, AND WHETHER MADE DIRECTLY OR INDIRECTLY BY SELLER OR SELLER'S REPRESENTATIVES.
-NO VERBAL STATEMENTS MADE BY SELLER’S REPRESNATIVE OR BUYER’S AGENT MAY BE RELIED UPON BY BUYER OR BINDING AGAINST SELLER UNLESS EXPRESSLY SET FORTH IN WRITING IN THIS CONTRACT OR IN A WRITTEN ADDENDUM SIGNED BY BOTH PARTIES.
+NO VERBAL STATEMENTS MADE BY SELLER’S REPRESNATIVE OR BUYER’S REPRESENTATIVE MAY BE RELIED UPON BY BUYER OR BINDING AGAINST SELLER UNLESS EXPRESSLY SET FORTH IN WRITING IN THIS CONTRACT OR IN A WRITTEN ADDENDUM SIGNED BY BOTH PARTIES.
 SHOULD ANY TERM OR PROVISION OF THIS CONTRACT BE RULED INVALID OR UNENFORCEABLE BY A COURT OF COMPETENT JURISDICTION, THE REMAINDER OF THIS CONTRACT SHALL CONTINUE IN FULL FORCE AND EFFECT.

 No Estoppel.
-Buyer agrees that Buyer will not rely on, or take any acts or make any forbearance based on, any statements of any person, including Seller’s sales representatives or other agents or employees of Seller, which conflict with or vary from the terms of this Contract.
+Buyer agrees that Buyer will not rely on, or take any acts or make any forbearance based on, any statements of any person, including Seller’s sales representatives or employees of Seller, which conflict with or vary from the terms of this Contract.

 Governing Law.
 This Contract will be governed by the laws of the State of Utah.